james-york/james-york.github.io/_posts/2018-01-02-ethics-and-malpractice-statement.md

 - There are no fees for publishing in LLP.
 We are an open-access, open peer-reviewed journal.
 - All articles should be written in English.
 - We do not accept book reviews.
-- We will not consider submissions that are 1) under review for publication or 2) have already been published elsewhere.
-Previously rejected manuscripts will be considered if you have reworked them based on previous comments.
 - Authors are obliged to participate in the open peer review process.
 - All authors must have contributed significantly to the submitted research.
 - All authors are obliged to provide retractions or corrections of mistakes.